micheltol/hydeout/_posts/2017-12-08-DJI-mavic-Settings.md

 The 2 youtube videos below are the settings I am using - with these settings I got some really nice cinematic shots!

+Which settings do you use?
+Any other suggestions?
+Please drop a line in the comments!

 ## The Best Mavic Pro Camera Settings
 <div class="embed-responsive embed-responsive-16by9">
   <iframe width="640" height="360" src="https://www.youtube.com/embed/lxBsq_iwQoE?list=PLfgL-0qmPGeFrnzsyT4ZrooiG9wAfnbnd" frameborder="0" allowfullscreen></iframe>